salvis2/SpringboardAlvis/capstone_project_2/ReadMe.md

-# Capstone Project 2: Nintendo Public Opinion Analysis
+# Capstone Project 2: Bungie Public Opinion Analysis

-The purpose of this project is to analyze the engagement metrics and success of Nintendo's recent announcement of Pokemon Sword and Shield: https://twitter.com/Pokemon/status/1100761992720134144
+The purpose of this project is to analyze the engagement metrics and sentiments of tweets made about the company Bungie and their hit game Destiny 2.
+I will also attempt to correlate these metrics and sentiments with those of the tweets made by the official Bungie (@Bungie) and Destiny (@DestinyTheGame) Twitter accounts.

 This project is my second capstone project for the
 <a href='https://www.springboard.com/workshops/data-science-career-track-course/'>